SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 # A discussion of what could have been done to improve the mutation score of the test suites

+To improve the mutation score of **RangeTest** and **DataUtilitiesTest**, we implemented the following actions below.
+These actions successfully improved the mutation score for both **RangeTest** and **DataUtilitiesTest**, ensuring a more accurate reflection of the test suite's effectiveness.

+1. **Increased Test Coverage**: We added more edge cases to the tests, ensuring that the mutants were effectively killed across various scenarios.
+2. **Refined Test Cases**: We made the test cases more specific, targeting the key functionality to catch more mutants.
+3. **Removed Redundant Tests**: We streamlined the test suite by eliminating duplicate tests, which improved efficiency and reduced the chances of equivalent mutants.
+4. **Focused on Critical Areas**: We concentrated on testing more complex areas of the code, where the risk of defects was higher, which improved the mutation score.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+In our project, mutation testing was crucial for evaluating the effectiveness of our test suite by introducing small changes (mutants) in the RangeTest and DataUtilitiesTest code.
+It ensured that the test suite could accurately detect faults and was functioning as expected.

+**Advantages:**

+1. **Quality Check**: It provides insight into how well the test suite identifies faults.
+2. **Improved Code Quality**: It helps us refine our tests, ensuring better code quality.
+3. **Identifies Weak Tests**: It exposes flaws in test cases, ensuring reliability.
+4. **Detects Uncovered Code**: It highlights code areas that need more tests.

+**Disadvantages:**

+1. **Time-Consuming**: Running tests on all mutants can slow down the testing process, especially with large codebases.
+2. **Equivalent Mutants**: Mutants that do not affect behavior can distort results.
+3. **Limited Coverage**: Mutation testing doesn’t guarantee full code coverage.
+4. **Complex Results**: Analyzing mutation testing results can be challenging.

+Overall, mutation testing is a valuable tool for improving software quality, but it requires careful handling to address its challenges.

 # Explain your SELENUIM test case design process